 About the program

 The SUNY Oneonta Bilingual Education Advanced Certificate Program is offered fully online in response to the growing number of English Language Learners (ELLs) in K-12 classrooms throughout New York.
-Housed within the college's Department of Elementary Education and Reading, the program is partially funded by a New York State Education Department grant that provides eligible students with tuition assistance of $400 per credit, which represents 85% of tuition costs (based on 2021-22 tuition rates).
+Housed within the college's Department of Elementary Education and Reading, the program is partially funded by a New York State Education Department (NYSED) grant that provides eligible students with tuition assistance of $400 per credit, which represents 85% of tuition costs (based on 2021-22 tuition rates).